codementality/docker-for-drupal-development/docs/lessonthree.rst

 Data volumes can be structured so that they are shared among containers, as well as configured to share directories with the host machine in certain circumstances, which is what we are doing here.
 Similar to ports, shared volumes can be mapped in the following format:  `<host machine directory>:<container directory>`.

-What we're saying here is that the current directory (designated with (`.`) ) must be mounted inside the container as its /var/www/html directory.
+What we're saying here is that the current directory (designated with (`.`) ) will be mounted inside the container as its /var/www/html directory.
 To simplify, it means that the content of the current directory on our host machine will be in sync with the `/var/www/html` directory in our containers.
 It also means that this content will be persistent even if we destroy the container, since it resides in a directory on the host machine.

 More on that later.